03 May Coronavirus in the Hasidic Community

 I explained in my blog posts and hundreds of internet comments how difficult the whole debacle was.
 It was hard for me to see how faulty the media institution looked up close.
 There were a lot of egos, a lot of people looking to file “safe” stories, meaning the same stories that others filed, and there was little integrity or honest searching.

 In May, the New York Times wrote that the scientists, so busy with putting anti-vaxxers in their models, had no idea that the next measles outbreak would originate in the community with the youngest median age and most hyper social life.
 According to the article, “both groups of scientists failed to predict the measles outbreak that began in Brooklyn, currently the nation’s largest.”
 No shit.
-You really don’t need to be a rocket scientist to see why they failed to predict it.
+If you limit your data input to a few select variables, and you don’t account for other vital variables, then you’re predictions will be wrong.
+And they were, by the scientists’ own admission.
+But that lead them no closer to acknowledging the flaws of their methods.
+(That’s the science we are supposed to respect.)

 After months of panic mongering, the story fizzled.
 In total, there were some 400 measles cases in Williamsburg and not a single death.
 But thousands of articles and an ever-lingering public misconception that Hasidim don’t get vaccines because there are pig particles, or whatever variation of this is most liable to stick in people’s minds, are still floating around on the internet and in public memory.